McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 8. Find the MKVToolNix folder and get its path. (`Shift + Right-Click > Copy as path` from Windows File Explorer).

     - Typically `C:\\Program Files\\MKVToolNix`.

+    - Alternatively, if you have mkvmerge in your PATH, leave this blank.

 9. Edit `mkvconfig.json` and insert the path to the MKVToolNix folder into the quotes after the variable `mkv_merge_path`.
 You can also change other script variables here.